-The Google Group feature is provided to the voice assistant users which allows them to connect all of their systems to a single hub.
+The Google Group feature is provided to voice assistant users, which allows them to connect all of their systems to a single hub.
 You can then easily control all of these with simple commands to the hub.

 On top of this, only the equipment that was recently released can utilize the service.
-Considering this, if your device does not support the feature yet then you will have to wait for some time.
+Considering this, if your device does not support the feature yet, then you will have to wait for some time.

 - Check Firmware Version

 The firmware version is usually the program number that your device is currently running on.
 You can check this by accessing the Google Home application and then opening up the device settings on it.

-If you were running an older firmware then updating yours should help fix the error.
+If you were running an older firmware, then updating yours should help fix the error.
 Download and install the new files on your Google Home device and then reboot the device.

 - Move Router Closer to Your Device